MyGlobalIT/SGKBarcodeBundle/README.md

 If there is some problem of requirements, make sure you have install these two extensions of PHP (check in your phpinfo()).

-- Barcodes requires [ImageMagick](http://php.net/manual/en/book.imagick.php) to create PNGs in PHP 5.3.
+- Barcodes requires [GD](http://php.net/manual/en/book.image.php) and [ImageMagick](http://php.net/manual/en/book.imagick.php) to create PNGs in PHP 5.3.
 - Barcodes requires [PHP bcmath](http://php.net/manual/en/book.bc.php) extension for Intelligent Mail barcodes

 ## Tests